hsma-chief-elf/hsma3/12_forecasting/readme.md

 1. A lecture introducting you to the theory and practice of forecasting
 2. A series of short code-along lectures in Jupyter notebooks
-3. Two short practical exercises to give you experience of visualising time series and producing simple forecasts.
+3. Two 20 minute practical exercises to give you experience of visualising time series and producing simple forecasts.

 ## Learning outcomes